-The first step is to digitally model your idea using any computer aided design (CAD) software.
+The first step is to digitally model your idea using any computer-aided design (CAD) software.
 Once a blueprint has been created the application breaks it down into multiple horizontal digital cross-sections in a manner which the printer can understand and reproduce in the exact defined specifications.
 The completed design is then sent to the 3D printer.

 Interestingly enough 3D printing actually employs the “additive” manufacturing process, this means that the solid object is created by adding layers of the raw material as opposed to “subtractive” process used in conventional manufacturing, through which an object is built by selectively removing the raw material to obtain a pre-defined structure.

 After this a material is selected which the printer would use to print the object, this can be chosen from a plethora of options including plastic, rubber or metal.
-The printing process consists of creating the object layer by successive layer.
+The printing process consists of creating the object layer by the successive layer.
 Different printers employ different techniques for creating these layers.
-The printer continues to deposit layer on top of layer until the completion.
+The printer continues to deposit a layer on top of the layer until the completion.
 The various layers are automatically amalgamated to create the three-dimensional prototype.